Consumer medicine information

 If you use TESTAVAN over long periods of time, you may develop an abnormal increase in the number of red blood cells in the blood (polycythaemia).
 Your doctor may organise regular blood counts to monitor this.

-Athletes should note that the active ingredient, testosterone, may produce a positive reaction in anti-doping tests.
+Athletes should note that the active substance, testosterone, may produce a positive reaction in anti-doping tests.

-Some medicines may interfere with TESTAVAN and affect how it works.
+Some medicines and TESTAVAN may interfere with each other.
 These include:

-• oral anticoagulants, such as warfarin, medicines used to thin blood and to treat or prevent blood clots
+• oral anticoagulants, medicines used to thin blood and to treat or prevent blood clots

-• corticosteroids such as prednisone or hydrocortisone, or adrenocorticotropic hormone (ACTH), hormones used to control inflammation
+• corticosteroids or adrenocorticotropic hormone (ACTH), hormones used to control inflammation

 • insulin, a medicine used to control blood sugar levels.

-These medicines may be affected by TESTAVAN, or may affect how well it works.
-You may need to take different amounts of your medicine, or you may need to take different medicines.
-Your doctor will advise you.
+These medicines may be affected by TESTAVAN or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.

 How to use TESTAVAN